 If you’re looking for ways to stop stress eating, you’ve come to the right place.
-We reached out to various nutritionists―most of them are registered dietitians―and asked them this: how to stop stress eating?
-Fourteen of them answered our question.
+We reached out to a bunch of nutritionists, most of whom are registered dietitians, and asked them one burning question: How to stop stress eating?
+We got answers from fourteen of them.

-Stress eating is eating in response to stress.
-So, you eat not because you’re hungry but to feel better from stress.
-Stress eaters usually eat fatty and sugary foods because these types of foods can provide a sense of comfort.
-They also tend to overeat.
+Stress eating is when you eat in response to stress, not because you’re actually hungry.
+It’s all about seeking comfort through food.
+Stress eaters often opt for fatty and sugary foods because these types of foods tend to provide a sense of comfort.
+Plus, they tend to overeat.

-Stress eating can result in an unhealthy body.
-Research shows that chronic life stress may be causally linked to weight gain, and stress eating may be a contributing factor to the development of obesity.
-So, if you often stress eat, it’s important to learn how to stop stress eating.
+Stress eating can take a toll on your body.
+Research suggests that chronic life stress may be causally linked to weight gain, and stress eating may contribute to the development of obesity.
+So, if you tend to eat when stress strikes, it’s crucial to learn how to stop stress eating.

 - Jennifer Hanes, MS, RDN, LD

 - Jenny Fowler

 - Lauren Sharpe, RD

 - Shelley Rael, MS, RDN, LD

 - Andy De Santis, MPH, RD